ssvlabs/ssv-dkg/README.md

 The SSV team built this tool leveraging [drand](https://drand.love/)'s DKG protocol implementation ([please visit their documentation](https://drand.love/docs/cryptography/#setup-phase) for more details on it).
 This implementation operates under the assumption of a p2p network, allowing operators to communicate.
 The `ssv-dkg` was built to lift this assumption and provide a communication layer that centered on an Initiator figure, to facilitate communication between operators.
 The introduced potential risk for centralization and bad actors is handled with signatures and signature verifications, as explained in the Security notes section.
 Finally, the outcome of the DKG ceremony is a BLS key pair to be used for validator duties by operators on the ssv.network.
-As such, the tool ends the process by creating a deposit file to activate the newly created validator key pair, and proceeds to generating the payload for the transaction, and triggering the transaction itself.
+As such, the tool ends the process by creating a deposit file to activate the newly created validator key pair, and proceeds to generating the payload for the transaction.

 ## Overview